kucing-mangap/mini-hms-nestjs/README.md

 Mini HMS is a minimal yet powerful full-stack hospital management system designed for clinics, small hospitals, or demo purposes.
 Built to showcase full-stack development skills, it supports role-based access for **Admins**, **Doctors**, and **Patients** with key features like appointment booking, medical record management, and dashboards.

+> I know this repository is only contain NestJS code (backend), but I will provide the Angular (frontend) repository later on.
+Or even I will merge it into one repository, stay tuned 😁
 ---

 ## 🚀 Tech Stack